abdnh/anki-fhighlight/README.md

 An [Anki](https://apps.ankiweb.net/) add-on that adds syntax highlighting for code via a custom filter which you put in your [card templates](https://docs.ankiweb.net/templates/intro.html).

 This uses the [Pygments](https://pygments.org/) library like [glutanimate](https://github.com/glutanimate/)'s *[Syntax Highlighting for Code](https://ankiweb.net/shared/info/1463041493)* add-on.
 The main difference is that this add-on highlights code dynamically when it's shown in the reviewing screen, and doesn't modify the notes themselves.
-This mainly has the advantage of keeping your collection size on check if you have a lot of code notes, but it has the disadvantage that syntax highlighting will not work without the add-on (i.e. it won't work on mobile platforms).
+This has the disadvantage that syntax highlighting will not work without the add-on (i.e. it won't work on mobile platforms).
+I wrote this just because I want to keep my collection a bit smaller.

 ## How to use